 PSU awards are designed to align compensation with our future performance.
 The PSU awards granted during the first quarter of 2022 and 2021 include a three-year performance period ending on December 31, 2024 and December 31, 2023, respectively.
 The final number of shares awarded will be between 0% and 200% of the PSUs granted based on our Economic Return compared to a peer group.
 Our three-year Economic Return is equal to our change in book value per common share plus common stock dividends.
 Compensation expense will be recognized on a straight-line basis over the three-year vesting period based on an estimate of our Economic Return in relation to the entities in the peer group and will be adjusted each period based on our best estimate of the actual number of shares awarded.
-We did not grant any PSUs during the quarters ended June 30, 2022 and 2021.
-During the six months ended June 30, 2022, we granted 128 thousand PSU awards to senior management with a grant date fair value of \$2 million.
-During the six months ended June 30, 2021, we granted 182 thousand PSU awards to senior management with a grant date fair value of \$2 million.
+We did not grant any PSU awards during the quarters ended September 30, 2022 and June 30, 2022.
+During the nine months ended September 30, 2022 and September 30, 2021, we granted 128 thousand and 182 thousand, PSU awards to senior management with a grant date fair value of \$2 million, respectively.

-At June 30, 2022 and December 31, 2021, there were approximately 3.0 million and 2.8 million, respectively, unvested shares of RSUs and PSUs issued to our employees and directors.
+At September 30, 2022 and December 31, 2021, there were approximately 3.0 million and 2.8 million, respectively, unvested shares of RSUs and PSUs issued to our employees and directors.